weaviate/weaviate-io/developers/weaviate/quickstart/installation.md

 To set up Weaviate with Docker, follow these two steps:

-1. Get `docker-compose.yml` configuration file by going to the [Weaviate configurator](http://localhost:3000/developers/weaviate/installation/docker-compose)
+1. Get a `docker-compose.yml` configuration file by going to the [Weaviate configurator](../installation/docker-compose.md)
     1. Select "With Modules" when asked "Standalone or Modules", and
     1. Select the module for your preferred inference API (e.g. `text2vec-openai` for OpenAI, or `text2vec-cohere` for Cohere)
 1. Spin up Weaviate with Docker